 I thought of an argument I’d had the other morning with my 8 year old daughter — already as hotheaded as her father.
 I lost my temper so badly I threw her schoolbag at her and the water bottle inside it bruised her chest.
 I thought of that, and all the times I’ve shouted at my kids, and I hated myself so much.
 It could be her, instead of the little Indian girl, posted on that phone box.
 It could be my kids writing 'Miss U DAD' on a picture of me.
-Except we're rich and white, and they're poor and dark.
+Except we're rich and white, and they're poor and brown.
 I hung around a while longer, listening to the murmurs of passers-by — 'so sad, so sad', 'may the Lord God protect them'.
 Two teenage boys discussed whether a Moroccan guy they used to play football with had died in the fire.
 I took surreptitious photographs (tasteless, I know: at least they weren't selfies).

 Then I cycled off down to Shepherd's Bush, over Hammersmith Bridge, into well-heeled South West London (and even there, in the fiscal uplands, the odd sink estate lurks).
 Hooray Henrys and Henriettas quaffed pints and laughed by the Thames.
 I passed The Priory, convent of celebrity rehab, rolled into Richmond Park where a few last Middle Aged Men In Lycra (MAMILs - like me) were working off the stress of their demanding roles in corporate management by pedalling hard on expensive bikes.
 Through the woods of Wimbledon common, my bike light carving a fascinating, faceted cone out of the gathering dark.
 Back home, to my safe house and breathing children.